numpy/numpy/doc/source/reference/c-api.iterator.rst

     you do the same thing but add two dimensions, or take advantage of the symmetry and pack it into 1 dimension with a particular encoding.

-    This function may only be called if the iterator is tracking coordinates and if :cdata:`NPY_ITER_DONT_NEGATE_STRIDES` was used to prevent an axis from being iterated in reverse order.
+    This function may only be called if the iterator is tracking a multi-index and if :cdata:`NPY_ITER_DONT_NEGATE_STRIDES` was used to prevent an axis from being iterated in reverse order.